By: Sharon Aron Baron

-In a letter written to Tamarac Public Information Officer Elise Boston as well as to the Mayor and Commissioners, the recall team offered to present the historical 208 page notarized petition at the public ceremony.
+In a letter written to Tamarac Public Information Officer Elise Boston and the Mayor and Commissioners, the recall team offered to present the historical 208-page notarized petition at the public ceremony.

 Unfortunately corruption is part of our colorful history in Tamarac, and as such, this document belongs in the time capsule as a very important part of it and should remind future generations the work that our residents went to make our city better for all of us.
 To leave this out would be a terrible omission.” – Tamarac Resident George Stroker

 On behalf of the Recall Committee recalling disgraced Commissioner Patte Atkins-Grad from office, who has painted our city in such an embarrassing light by accepting bribes by land developers, we have a gift that we wish to present on Friday evening.

 During our Time Capsule presentation, we wish to bestow upon our city a most historical document, one that is hard to part with but should be seen by future generations of Tamaracians: A copy of our actual petition with signers!

 Yes, this document can be included in the time capsule.
 Our first successful petition with 208 glorious pages filled with over 1,500 names of residents in Tamarac that wanted Patte Atkins-Grad out of office.
 This represents more than 10% of our city and deserves to be in our capsule!